Tundra Swan (also known as Whistling Swan)

-During migration they can be found at shallow ponds, lakes and riverine marshes, and occasionally on harvested agricultural fields.
-Wetlands containing Sago pondweed (Potamogeton pectinatus) are favoured for foraging, regardless of size or extent of open waters, whereas non-foraging swans preferring large wetland with open waters (Earnst, 1994).
+During migration they can be found on shallow ponds, lakes and riverine marshes, and occasionally on harvested agricultural fields.
+Wetlands containing Sago pondweed (Potamogeton pectinatus) are favoured for foraging, regardless of size or extent of open waters, whereas non-foraging swans preferring large wetlands with open waters (Earnst, 1994).
 Open waters are also important for roosting during non-breeding season, but roosts almost exclusively on land in the breeding season (Limpert and Earnst 1994).

 IUCN Red List Assessment

 Least Concern (LC).
 Assessed at species level (C. columbianus) and not at sub-species level (C. columbianus columbianus)

 Human hunting (Bartonek et al., 1991).
 Lead poisoning due to ingested lead fishing weights and lead shot (Limpert and Earnst 1994).
 Loss of arctic breeding habitat due to oil and gas drilling.

 Bartonek, J.C., Serie, J.R. and Converse, K.A.
 (1991).
 Mortality in Tundra Swans Cygnus columbianus columbianus.
 Wildfowl Spec.
 Suppl., 1: 356–58.